Overview

 What economy-lab is (and isn't): a double-entry credit economy, provably solvent and tamper-evident, built as a library rather than a product.

-economy-lab is the application layer of a credits economy — wallets, a marketplace, payouts, subscriptions, and digital ownership — built as one library over a single double-entry ledger.
+economy-lab is the application layer of a credits economy (wallets, a marketplace, payouts, subscriptions, and digital ownership) built as one library over a single double-entry ledger.

 You drive it through one submit entry point and read its state through read.
 Every action is one Operation that posts a balanced transaction and returns an Outcome.
+The whole loop fits in a few lines:

 Balances aren’t stored and mutated.
 Every action becomes a balanced posting in an append-only, hash-chained ledger, and balances are folded back from those postings.